Cambrian chordates: Discovery

-The second Burgess shale chordate was also discovered by Walcott but left it unexamined.
+The second Burgess shale chordate was also discovered by Walcott but left unexamined.
 The date of discovery was not recorded.
 Italian palaeontologist Alberto M. Simonetta, while working at the US National Museum of Natural History, where Walcott's collections are maintained, became the first to analyse the specimen in 1960.
 He and Emilio Insom at the University of Camerino published the classification in 1993, giving the name Metaspriggina walcotti, an animal with unknown identity.
 Conway Morris recovered additional specimen with which he described the species as that of chordate in 2008.

-In 1991, Hou Xian-Guang (of the Chinese Academy of Sciences), Lars Ramsköld and Jan Bergström (of the Swedish Museum of Natural History) reported a series of discoveries of Cambrian fossils from the Maotianshan Shales in Chengjiang County, Yunnan Province, China.
+In 1991, Hou Xian-guang (of the Chinese Academy of Sciences), Lars Ramsköld and Jan Bergström (of the Swedish Museum of Natural History) reported a series of discoveries of Cambrian fossils from the Maotianshan Shales in Chengjiang County, Yunnan Province, China.
 One specimen which they named Yunnanozoon lividum was a worm-like animal that could not be easily fit into any known type of animals.
 They remarked:We are unaware of any described animal similar to Yunnanozoon gen. n., and are unable to refer it to a particular phylum.
 This is, however, no valid reason to regard it as presenting an unknown phylum.
 It may be noted that a thick cuticle with repetitive pattern is characteristic of some aschelminth groups, but of virtually no other extant animals apart from arthropods.They speculated that the animal was most related to roundworms (aschelminthes).
 Four years later, Ramsköld and his team reanalysed the anatomical details and concluded that it was a chordate.
 The Maotianshan Shales have yielded other Cambrian chordates and chordate-related animals including Cathaymyrus species (C. diadexus and C. haikoensis), Haikouella species (H. lanceolata and H. jianshanensis, but possibly a type, synonym, of Yunnanozoon), Myllokunmingia fengjiaoa, Shankouclava anningense, Zhongjianichthys rostratus, Zhongxiniscus intermedius, and a group called vetulicolians of uncertain classification.